fblupi/master_informatica-IC/Trabajo/README.md

 2. Tarhini, A., Kočiš, L'.
 (1998).
 Fuzzy Approach in Psychiatry. *Psychiatria*, 80-86.
 3. Sikchi, S. S., Sikchi, S., & Ali, M. S. (2013).
 Generic medical fuzzy expert system for diagnosis of cardiac diseases. *International Journal of Computer Applications, 66*(13).
 4. Adeli, A., & Neshat, M. (2010, March).
 A fuzzy expert system for heart disease diagnosis.
 In *Proceedings of International Multi Conference of Engineers and Computer Scientists, Hong Kong* (Vol. 1).
+5. Barman, M., Choudhuy, J. P. (2012).
+A Fuzzy Rule Base System for the Diagnosis of Heart Disease. *International Journal of Computer Applications, 57*(7).